-Protection For The Steel Industry Is As Old America
+Protection For The Steel Industry Is As Old As America

 President Trump's tariffs on imported steel aren't the first time the industry has gotten protection from the U.S. government.
 Not by a long shot.
 In fact, tariff protection for the industry — which politicians often say is a vital national interest — goes back to the very beginning of the republic.